Akhil373/VTOP-playwright-automation/README.md

 This repository includes an example that extracts the academic calendar from VTOP and saves it as a CSV file.
 You can adapt the code to automate other tasks on VTOP as needed.

 ## CAPTCHA Solving Note
 CAPTCHA solving in this project uses general-purpose OCR and Gemini API, which may not always succeed.
 For more reliable results, consider custom training a machine learning model specifically for the target CAPTCHA.
 Since this project focuses on Playwright automations, CAPTCHA solving may occasionally fail and require retries.
+Better captcha solving system is on the todo.